Rouquier's conjecture and diagrammatic algebra: The structure of the categories

 These functors are particularly useful since they show that up to derived equivalence, all the categories $\cS^{\vartheta}$ only depend on $\la$, up to derived equivalence.
 They thus allow us to transport structure from one category to another.

-\begin{lemma} The functor $\bra^{\vartheta,-\vartheta}\Lotimes -$ sends projective modules to tilting modules and tilting modules to injective modules. \end{lemma} \begin{proof} We already know that $\bra^{\vartheta,-\vartheta}\Lotimes -$ is standard filtered, so if we prove it is self-dual, that will show it is tilting.
+\begin{lemma} The functor $\bra^{\vartheta,-\vartheta}\Lotimes -$ sends projective modules to tilting modules and tilting modules to injective modules. \end{lemma} \begin{proof} We already know that $\bra^{\vartheta,-\vartheta}e_{\Bi}$ is standard filtered as a left module by Lemma \ref{lem:between}, so if we prove it is self-dual, that will show it is tilting.

 For a fixed loading $\Bi$, choose a basepoint $b$ which is less that $b_i$ for all $i$, and a real number $\gamma\gg 0$, sufficiently large so that the loading $\Bi'$ where we move the points of the loading by the automorphism of $\R$ given by $x\mapsto \gamma(x-b)+b$ is Hecke (it always will be for $\gamma$ sufficiently large).
 There is a natural (generating) element $g_{\Bi}\in e_{\Bi}T^{-\vartheta}e_{\Bi'}$ and similarly for $g_{\Bj}\in e_{\Bj}T^{\vartheta}e_{\Bj'}$.